-The Company engaged the services of Blytheweigh and Fig House Communications to assist with investor relations during the three and twelve months ended December 31, 2020, and Ms Kirsti Mattson during the three and six months ended 30 June 2020.
+The Company continues to retain the services of Blytheweigh and Fig House Communications to assist with investor relations during the three months ended March 31, 2021.
 These third parties provide Thor with public and investor relations services, including advising on aspects of Thor's TSX-V announcements and press releases, presentations and communications with analysts, journalists and investors.